syana40/PDM-Student-Schedule-Import-Tool/README.md

 **Console says "Scraped 0 unique events"**
 This means the script couldn't find any event blocks on the page.
 Usually one of two things:
 - You're on a week with no scheduled events — try starting from a week you know has classes.
 - The calendar page's layout changed.
 This script reads specific CSS class names (`.wc-cal-event`, `.wc-day-column-inner`, etc.) — if the school's calendar system was updated, those may no longer match.
 Right-click a visible event → Inspect, and compare the class names to what's referenced near the top of `parseWeek()`.
+This may mean that the script needs an update.

 **Some weeks are missing events**
 Usually a timing issue — the script clicked "next" before the page finished loading that week's data.
 Increase `WAIT_MS` (try `2000`) and run again.